ReliSA/STePSEnHECs-PaCt/References.md

 _(Ordered alphabetically by the key.)_

+[ABD'18] Abdulrahman, T..
+"TED talks as listening teaching strategy in EAP classroom".
+In The Asian ESP Journal.
+2018.
+Vol. 14, issue 6.

 [BEE'08] Beecham, Sarah and Baddoo, Nathan and Hall, Tracy and Robinson, Hugh and Sharp, Helen.
 "Motivation in Software Engineering: A Systematic Literature Review".
 In Information and Software Technology.
 Elsevier, 2008.
 Vol. 50, issue 9-10, pages 860-878.

 [COP'05] Coplien, James O. and Harrison, Neil.
 "Organizational patterns of agile software development".
 Pearson Prentice Hall, 2005.
 Vol. 160.